zachHixson/jsASM/README.md

 A small experimental virtual machine built in Javascript

-### How to run Pong example
+### How to run included examples

-Simply download it and run `index.html`.
+Simply run the `index.html` from the example's folder.

 ### How to use virtual machine with your own assembly

 - Import the `Machine.js` file
 - Construct the virtual machine with `new Machine(asm_text)`
     - Optionally a `settings` object can be provided to customize memory example.
 Available setings are `{memory, videoMemory, inputs}`.
-See included `pong_example` for relevant settings
+See included examples for relevant settings
+- `yourMachine.run(canvas_context)` - Runs ths machine for one cycle
 - `yourMachine.setInput(input_idx, value)` can be used to pass input values from Javascript into your assembly code

 ### General Operation